Keane Barry: 2021–2022: UK Open semi-finalist

 Barry competed on the opening night of the 2021 World Championship, losing his first-round match to Jeff Smith 3–1 in sets.
 He made his PDC European Tour debut at the 2021 Hungarian Darts Trophy.
 He got past Thomas Lovely and Dirk van Duijvenbode to reach the third round, where he lost to eventual runner-up Michael Smith.

 Barry claimed his first Alexandra Palace win in the first round of the 2022 World Championship.
 He established a 2–0 lead against Royden Lam before Lam won the next two sets to level the match at 2–2, with Barry taking the final set to secure a 3–2 victory.
-Barry almost produced a surprise result in the second round by going 2–1 up against Jonny Clayton – one of the tournament favourites – before ultimately losing 3–2.
+He almost produced a surprise result in the second round by going 2–1 up against Jonny Clayton – one of the tournament favourites – before ultimately losing 3–2.
 At the UK Open, Barry had his best run at a PDC major event by reaching the semi-finals, including eliminating the defending champion James Wade 10–4 in the quarter-finals.
 He lost 11–6 in the semi-finals to Michael Smith.
 His run at the tournament saw him earn in prize money, which caused him to rise from 66th to 52nd on the PDC Order of Merit.
-Barry also competed on the Development Tour that year, closing his campaign with three titles at events two, 12, and 15.
+Barry reached the semi-finals of Players Championship 16 in June 2022, where he was beaten 7–1 by Dirk van Duijvenbode.
+He also competed on the Development Tour that year, closing his campaign with three titles at events two, 12, and 15.